thisrod/pyfield/README.md

 	a[:,:] = 2
 	one.setsamples(a)

-The values of `one` outside the bounds of `T` are preserved.
+The values of `one` outside the bounds of `T` are nearly preserved.
+The actual algorithm for setsamples is as follows.

-The method `setsamples` is the opposite of `sampled`.
 It samples the lvalue on the grid of the rvalue, subtracts the result from the rvalue samples, interpolates that on the lvalue, and adds that to the lvalue samples.
 In the case that the grids coincide, this reduces to assignment.

+Does setting samples on disjoint parts of a field commute?

+We can get an array of results by adding slices at close times to a field with a larger step.
+Does assigning the slices to the field do the same thing?

 Degenerate grids